Chester County Grandparents' Rights Lawyers

 Following your child’s divorce, you may wonder where you stand in your grandchild’s life.
 Oftentimes, grandparents assume that they are a mainstay in a child’s life, however, that is not always the case.
 It is not uncommon for a divorce to turn relationships sour or for one parent to receive sole custody and effectively cut the child off from the grandparent.
 However, Pennsylvania does acknowledge that grandparents can have a positive influence on a child’s life and do have certain rights to visitation.

-If you need assistance seeking visitation with your grandchild, reach out to the Chester County grandparents’ rights lawyers at the Law Offices of Sheryl R. Rentz, P.C.
+If you need assistance seeking visitation with your grandchild, reach out to the Chester County grandparents’ rights attorneys at the Law Offices of Sheryl R. Rentz, P.C.
 We have more than 25 years of experience with providing legal representation to residents of Chester County and thoroughly understand the intricacies of Pennsylvania family courts.
-To learn how we can help you in your case, call us toll-free at (866) 290-9292.
+To learn how we can help you in your case, call us at (610) 645-0100.

 Pursuing Visitation as a Grandparent